A 12-Year Personal Observation

 This long-term documentation allowed me to observe structural patterns across time rather than focusing only on short-term results.

-It does not diagnose medical conditions, provide treatments, predict outcomes, or interpret clinical effectiveness.
+CS-NRRM™ does not diagnose medical conditions, provide treatments, predict outcomes, determine causality, or evaluate clinical effectiveness.

 This page does not claim that vitiligo will recover in every case.